AnimosWorkshop/Sor-Vault/Temuþen/Actions and Derived Nouns.md

 * iarlū - to prosper
 * ikrū - to be proud of
 * ilentū - to demonstrate
-	* ilentieren - for example
+	* ilentier - example
 * inū - to unite
 * janū - to see
+	* jankesū - to attend to
+		* jankesier - attention
 * jandū - to reckon
 * jecinū - to be must
 * jelfū - to implore